GitanElyon/flare/DOCS.md

 - `enable-auto-complete`: Enables tab auto-completion for file paths.
 - `dirs-first`: When listing files, show directories before files.
 Defaults to `true`.
 - `show-duplicates`: Shows duplicate entries when the same application appears in multiple locations (e.g., both `/usr/share/applications` and `~/.local/share/applications`).
 Set to `true` to show all instances, or `false` to show only the first occurrence.
 Defaults to `false`.
+- `recent-first`: Sorts applications by usage frequency.
+Defaults to `true`.

 ### Color Syntax